 This is a very high level generic description and you should look at the specific details of the policy to find out all the benefits of the plan.

 It is advisable to purchase a comprehensive plan as it provides much better coverage compared to a scheduled benefit (fixed coverage) plan.

 The premium rate of the policy depends upon several factors such as age, deductible, policy maximum, the kind of policy you choose, and insurance company.
 For the same age, deductible, policy maximum and very similar features, premiums may vary from one insurance company to another, but it will only have a few dollars difference, not very significant.
 But for the same plan with the same features from the same company, insurance will always cost you the same amount no matter where you buy it from, whether it be any web site, over the phone, directly from the insurance company or through any other means.
 No one is allowed to sell the same policy at different price as it is strictly against the law.

 Visitors medical insurance works entirely different from domestic health insurance that you usually get through your employer.
-In such a group plan, you usually pay a $10 or $20 co-pay for a doctor's visit, usually paid at 100% for hospitalization etc, but it does not work that way for visitors medical insurance.
-As most high tech professionals have group insurance through their employer, they never have to deal with purchasing insurance on their own.
+In such a group plan, you usually pay a $10 or $20 co-pay for a doctor's visit, hospitalization is usually paid at 100%, etc., but it does not work that way for visitors medical insurance.
+As most professionals have group insurance through their employer, they never have to deal with purchasing insurance on their own.
 Therefore, many are looking for similar terms in visitors medical insurance too.
-It is advisable to find out the details about what is different in visitors medical insurance by reading the brochures on this web site, looking at different plan comparisons and calling us if you have still have further questions.
-There is no concept of co-pay in short term insurance plans.
+It is advisable to find out the details about what is different in visitors medical insurance by reading the brochures on this web site, looking at different plan comparisons and calling us if you still have further questions.
+There is not typically a concept of co-pay in short term insurance plans.
 There is no plan that will cover pre-existing conditions either.